-You will notice on the time clock that each organ has a peak and a trough when the energy of that organ is at its highest and on the opposite side of the clock at its lowest.
+You will notice on the clock that each organ has a peak, when the energy of that organ is at its highest, and a trough, when the energy is at its lowest.
 The peak and trough are directly opposite each other.

 - too much alcohol

 - exposure to chemicals

 These are all foodstuffs or substances that need to be detoxed by the liver.